 There’s no escaping the fact that poker is a money game.
 Whether you’re playing for chips or actual cash, it’s all about bringing home the proverbial bacon, right?
 But winning money at poker requires great money management skills so you can protect your bankroll and not make any rash decisions that threaten your place in the game.
 In fact, poker players often enter a game with a budget in mind and set themselves betting limits.
 They do this knowing that no matter how attractive a pot may look, there’s no need for unnecessary risks that put your bankroll in danger.
 There’s really no need to explain why this is a pretty good life skill to have.

 We can tie this one in with our previously mentioned skills of money management and the control of your emotions.
-Maintaining self-discipline can be one of the skills that separates a good player from a truly great one.
+Maintaining self-discipline can be one of the skills that separate a good player from a truly great one.
 While a good player will take a few risks from time to time, a great player is in it for the long haul.
 They think about the long game and, as such, are in a better position to set rules and stick to them no matter what.
 Whether their limit is time or budget, they maintain the type of rigid self-discipline that would make Bruce Lee proud!

 Boosting memory skills